caaravn/gitnotes/README.md

 ->PVC is persistent volume claim storages requested by user for storage which is bound to PV's.

 ==============================================
-aws eks update -kubeconfig--region us-east-1 --name demo-eks   -----> command for generating secret key of kubernetics which we should give in jenkins credencials
+aws eks update-kubeconfig --region us-east-1 --name demo-eks  -----> command for generating secret key of kubernetics which we should give in jenkins credencials cat <path>

 Installation of EKS in linux server